smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 5. Use temporary tables: Temporary tables can store intermediate results, which can be used in subsequent queries.
 This can help to simplify complex queries and improve performance.

-6. Write efficient joins: The way in which you join tables can significantly impact query performance.
+6. Write efficient joins: How you join tables can significantly impact query performance.
 Use inner joins instead of outer joins, and use the appropriate join conditions.

 7. Use aggregate functions wisely: Aggregate functions can be slow, especially when used on large datasets.
 Avoid using them on large datasets, or use them with caution.